ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 this zany *hack* to work, you need ~~tra~~compilers that translate your modern code to old code.
 The requirement of that tool is too high a price to pay for some fancy language features.

-**Monolithic full-stack frameworks may be dated in parts but they generally possessively exemplary usability**.
+**Snubbing full-stack frameworks for their want novelty, although they generally feature exemplary usability**.
 Clojure developers have found a way of eschewing frameworks over composable libraries.
 For some reason, everybody else is really bad at this, so we build frameworks, i.e., sets of libraries that govern the design of your program in a certain way.
 Monolithic frameworks like Rails or Django are fundamentally dated --- though this is easily fixed --- but they are usable.
 Setting up a functional application with these takes a few minutes, and it just works.

-## A solution: renovation instead of rebuilding
+## A new directon: renovate, not rewrite

 In my opinion, front-end development can be done in an alternate, saner way.
 It doesn't mean going back to the stone age of Apache or Rails with ActiveRecord.
 Rather, it means refurbishing these old,